manju4682/SpotifySongsClassifier/README.md

 # Spotify Songs Classifier
 ## Motivation for the project
 Recently Spotify rolled out a new feature to categorise songs of 'Liked Songs' into different genres.
 This feature was released in a few english speaking nations.
 The motivation for this project was derived from here.
 Songs can be classified into different genres based on some of their features.
 Truly speaking, there is no one easy way to classify these songs based on these features.
-But, some song features like Loudness, instrumentaness and speechiness can pave for the genre classification.
+But, some song features like Loudness, instrumentalness and speechiness can pave the way for deciding the genre a song belongs to.

 ## Features
 ~ A user can just paste the playlist id and all the songs in the playlist will be classified into 7 different genres namely, Pop, Rock, Hip Hop, Jazz, Blues, Folk/Accoustic and Metal